JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 		- After playing with Nolly for a minute I tried it again this time reinstallinig it in full (didnt uninstall because I didnt know how) and restarted and it didnt work in gb.
 However I got a program calld hostingau and in that it worked great!  it was tricky to figure out that I had to use tracks d and e to set input an dhtne output but then it worked perfect.
 It opened up and everyything.
 I could possibly yrecord that way.
 		- BUT there are some pplugin loaders like the one from bluecat and peavey that can host OTHER PLUGINS!
 I wonder if I could do that?
 		- Try: Try getting a free plugin loader real quick?
 Buy the bluecat pack real quick?
 Try the peavey one real quick (usb stick) or maybe theres another
+		- Should I upgrade to Logic just for this?
+Hell no.  I’m working Tom in Garageband not Logic.
+And I dont need it for literally anything else other than this bug.

+- ===== Element
 		- Looked around a lot and found this open source thing called Element which is a plugin wrapper.
 Just tried it and Granophyre pops up inside it just fine.
 		- Had to build element from source.
 It wasnt bad the instructions werent perfect but they’re not motivated to make them perfect.
 The mac instructioins were incomplete but iif you just updpated the submodules using the linux command listed above the mac stuff then it built and ran without much trouble.
 		- You have to right click in the window and then go to plugins unverified to get the Granophyre.
 You have to go to the options menu and select the audio input and output devices.
 THen you have to move things around on the graph (since some wilil accidentally ybe on top of others).  then you have to connect inputs and outputs.
 Hover ovver the green dots to see its label.
 You can use the patch bay in the vview menu to link things up a different way and it gives yyou tons of options on how to do taht which I think is really cool.
 Just using this I might be able to make it work inside garageband by sppltiting the signal just right into an aggregated input or something.